peter88213/yw2mso/docs/usage.md

 -   Chapter titles appear as second level heading if the chapter is not marked as beginning of a new section.
 Such headings are considered as "chapter" headings.
--   Scene titles appear as navigable comments pinned to the beginning of the scene.
 -   Usually, scenes are separated by three asterisks.
 The first line is not indented.
 -   Starting from the second paragraph, paragraphs begin with